-Action Step When Required Take all reasonable measures necessary to immediately reduce toxicity, where the source is Within 24 hours of identification of noncompliance. known.
+Action Step When Required Take all reasonable measures necessary to immediately reduce toxicity, where the source is known.
+Within 24 hours of identification of noncompliance.
 Initiate the TRE in accordance to the Work Plan.
 Within 7 days of notification by the Executive Officer.
-Conduct the TRE following the procedures in the Within the period specified in the Work Plan (not to Work Plan. exceed one year, without an approved Work Plan).
-Submit the results of the TRE, including summary of findings, required corrective action, and all results and Within 60 days of completion of the TRE. data.
-Implement corrective actions to meet Permit limits and To be determined by the Executive Officer. conditions.
+Conduct the TRE following the procedures in the Work Plan.
+Within the period specified in the Work Plan (not to exceed one year, without an approved Work Plan).
+Submit the results of the TRE, including summary of findings, required corrective action, and all results and data.
+Within 60 days of completion of the TRE.
+Implement corrective actions to meet Permit limits and conditions.
 To be determined by the Executive Officer.